g4rry420/DesignPatterns/README.md

 It is not a finished design that can be transformed directly into source or machine code.
 Rather, it is a description or template for how to solve a problem that can be used in many different situations.
 Design patterns are formalized best practices that the programmer can use to solve common problems when designing an application or system.

+## Object Oriented Design Principles

+- Encapculate what varies (Identify the aspects of your application that vary and separate them from what stays the same)
+- Program to an Interface, not an Implementation
+- Favor composition over inheritance
+- Strive for loosely coupled designs between objects that interacts
+- Classes should be open for extension but closed for modification